Bloggbild för: 7 Tips for Less Bloating, Gas, Diarrhea, Constipation, Acid Reflux and More

 Holistic UltraTarm

 Gut bacteria handle fermentation and breakdown of food.
-Add healthy bacteria to your intestinal tract by eating garlic, onions, regular yogurt, and various types of probiotic foods.
+Add healthy bacteria to your intestinal tract by eating garlic, onions, plain yogurt, and various types of probiotic foods.

 Thorne FloraMend

-A dietary supplement with stable lactic acid bacteria for the gut flora.
-It doesn't require refrigeration and the bacteria survive body temperature and gastric juices, as the capsule is acid-resistant.
+A dietary supplement with stable lactic acid bacteria for gut flora.
+It doesn't require refrigerated storage and the bacteria survive body temperature and stomach acids, the capsule is acid-resistant.
 Each capsule contains 5 billion beneficial lactic acid bacteria from three different strains.

 Dr Mercola's Complete Afterbiotic